josemarinfarina/SciBlend-LegendGenerator/README.md

 - **Real-Time Compositing**: Integrate the legends directly into your renders using Blender's compositor.
 - **Easy to Use**: Configure and apply legends directly within the Blender interface.

 ## Installation

+### Important Note: Blender Installation

+**IMPORTANT**: When installing Blender, it is crucial to avoid using the Snap package version.
+The Snap version of Blender creates an isolated environment that prevents the installation of additional Python packages like `matplotlib`, which is essential for this add-on to function correctly.

+Instead, please follow the manual installation instructions provided below to ensure that you can properly install and use all required dependencies.

 ### 1. Install Blender 4.2